Idempotent completions of $n$-exangulated categories: Introduction

 Let $n\geq 1$ be an integer.
 The other aforementioned generalisation in homological algebra has been the development of higher homological algebra.
 This includes the introduction of \emph{$n$-exact} and \emph{$n$-abelian} categories by Jasso \cite{Jasso-n-abelian-and-n-exact-categories}, and \emph{$(n+2)$-angulated} categories by Geiss--Keller--Oppermann \cite{GeissKellerOppermann-n-angulated-categories}.
 Respectively, these generalise exact, abelian and triangulated categories, in that one recovers the classical notions by setting $n=1$.
-For instance, an $(n+2)$-angulated category is a triplet $(\CC,\Sigma,\CT)$ satisfying some axioms, where $\Sigma$ is still an automorphism of $\CC$, but now $\CT$ consists of a collection of \emph{$(n+2)$-angles} each of which has $n+3$ terms.
-It appears as though only idempotent completions of $(n+2)$-angulated categories have been treated in the literature in the higher homological algebra setting (see \ref{item:intro-list-nplus2-angulated} above).
+For instance, an $(n+2)$-angulated category is a triplet $(\CC,\Sigma,\pentagon)$ satisfying some axioms, where $\Sigma$ is still an automorphism of $\CC$, but now $\pentagon$ consists of a collection of \emph{$(n+2)$-angles} each of which has $n+3$ terms.

 The focal point of this paper is on the idempotent completion of an \emph{$n$-exangulated} category.
-These categories were axiomatised by Herschend--Liu--Nakaoka \cite{HerschendLiuNakaoka-n-exangulated-categories-I-definitions-and-fundamental-properties}, and simultaneously generalise extriangulated, $(n+2)$-angulated, and suitable $n$-exact categories (see \cite[Sec.\ 4]{HerschendLiuNakaoka-n-exangulated-categories-I-definitions-and-fundamental-properties}).
+These categories were axiomatised by Herschend--Liu--Nakaoka \cite{HerschendLiuNakaoka-n-exangulated-categories-I-definitions-and-fundamental-properties}, and simultaneously generalise extriangulated, $(n+2)$-angulated, and suitable $n$-exact categories (see \mbox{\cite[Sec.\ 4]{HerschendLiuNakaoka-n-exangulated-categories-I-definitions-and-fundamental-properties}}).
 Like an extriangulated category, an $n$-exangulated category $(\CC,\BE,\fs)$ consists of an additive category $\CC$, a biadditive functor $\BE\colon \tensor*[]{\CC}{^{\op}} \times \CC \to \Ab$, and a so-called exact realisation $\fs$ of $\BE$, which satisfy some axioms (see Subsection~\ref{sec:n-exangulated-categories}).
 The realisation $\fs$ now associates to each $\delta\in\BE(Z,X)$ a certain equivalence class (see Subsection~\ref{sec:n-exangulated-categories})

 of an $(n+2)$-term complex.
 In this case, the pair $\lan \tensor*[]{X}{_{\bullet}},\delta\ran$ is called an \emph{$\fs$-distinguished $n$-exangle}.
 We recall that structure-preserving functors between $n$-exangulated categories were defined in \cite[Def.\ 2.32]{Bennett-TennenhausShah-transport-of-structure-in-higher-homological-algebra}.
 They are known as \emph{$n$-exangulated} functors and they send distinguished $n$-exangles to distinguished $n$-exangles.